THE ILLUSION EXOTIC

 2. I don't know what I'm doing, all opinions are my own, I'm not getting paid for this, this is about having fun and I'll keep doing it only as long as its fun.
 If someone doesn't like my review, too bad.
 If an author places their book on the market, it's fair game.

-3. I will only review indie books—those self-published by authors or published by small indie presses.
+3. I will primarily review indie books—those self-published by authors or published by small indie presses.
+I may review traditionally-published books are part of my special review series as "benchmarks" to compare with my indie reviews.

 4. I will only review books I discover and purchase myself.
 I will not accept review requests or complimentary copies.